The following questions and answers may help you find an answer to your query. If you need additional help, please contact us for guidance.

 If you want to alter or extend a listed building, special considerations may apply.
 A listed building is a building, object or structure that has a special architectural or historic interest.
 Once a building is designated as a listed building, every part of it (including the interior, any outbuildings, walls or any later alterations or additions) is covered by the listing.
 Find out more about listed buildings.

-Permitted development rights do not exist for flats.
+Permitted development rights almost never apply to flats.
 If you live in a flat, you will usually need planning permission for any changes or alterations to your property or its grounds.

 The National Park Authority is not involved in building control.
 Your local council is responsible for checking that any building work you do complies with national building regulations.